ONSgeo/sdg-11-3-1/README.md

 - ~~None.
 It's perfect as is.
 We're offended you'd even suggest it.~~
 - The input data and methodology should be comprehensively compared against [UN specified requirements](https://unstats.un.org/sdgs/metadata/files/Metadata-11-03-01.pdf) when considering improvements.
-- Readability of this code could be improved (ie. more functions defined).
+- Readability and testability of this code could be improved (ie. more functions defined).
 - The methodology of this calculator takes input data saved locally.
 The ability to directly stream input data, through an API or otherwise, is desirable but dependent on the data source.

 #### Authors